tom-seddon/ghouls-tng/README.md

 # Build

-Run GNU Make from the working copy.
+Run `make` in the working copy.
+(A `make.bat` is supplied for Windows, which will run the supplied copy of GNU Make.)

 The output is a .ssd file, `ghouls-tng.ssd`, suitable for use with an emulator.